ALONE – Frequently Asked Questions

-ALONE has over 500 volunteers.
-These volunteers are supported by 22 staff members.
+ALONE has over 500 volunteers and more than 20 staff members.
 Volunteers and staff work across all the departments.
-(Volunteer numbers vary at different times of the year)
+Exact number of volunteers may fluctuate throughout the year.

 ALONE volunteers provide an invaluable service through their generous donation of time.
-Some volunteers act as a ‘befriender’ where they visit older people on a weekly basis to provide companionship and social engagement.
-Other volunteers support ALONE across the board in areas such as; communications, research, administration, services, maintenance, event management, transportation, cleaning and gardening.
+Many of our volunteers are ‘Befrienders’ who visit older people on a weekly basis to provide companionship and social engagement.
+Other volunteers support ALONE in areas such as communications, research, administration, services, maintenance, event management, transportation, cleaning, and gardening.
 In 2016 ALONE volunteers offered 46,800 hours to vital service provision.

 We have doubled in size in the last four years because we are needed now more than ever.
 Demand for assistance has tripled, and our number of volunteers has also tripled in response.